 The PO is the recipient entity that serves as project leader.
-In addition to coordinating the project, the Proposing Organization is responsible for communicating with the FCT on behalf of all the partners.
+In addition to coordinating the project, the Principal Contractor is responsible for communicating with the FCT on behalf of all the partners.
 The PO will receive all payments for the project, after which it will have to transfer the corresponding amounts to partner institutions.

-After sealing the application, the head of the Proposing Organization chosen by the PI will have to sign a Declaration of Commitment which is pre-filled with data input by the PI.
-Please be sure that you choose the correct Proposing Organization and that you know it requirements (if any) to play the role of Proposing Organization.
+After sealing the application, the head of the Principal Contractor chosen by the PI will have to sign a Declaration of Commitment which is pre-filled with data input by the PI.
+Please be sure that you choose the correct Principal Contractor and that you know it requirements (if any) to play the role of Principal Contractor.
 Errors detected after sealing are very difficult to solve.

-We suggest that the contents of the Declaration of Commitment are presented to the head of the Proposing Organization quite in advance of sealing.
+We suggest that the contents of the Declaration of Commitment are presented to the head of the Principal Contractor quite in advance of sealing.

-Description of the proposing or participating organization (1,500 characters max.)
+Description of the principal contractor or participating organisation (1,500 characters max.)

-Brief description of the proposing or participating organization, its objectives, activities and mission, with an emphasis on R&TD activities.
+Brief description of the principal contractor or participating organization, its objectives, activities and mission, with an emphasis on R&TD activities.

-Participating organization
+Participating Organisation